myriadata/MyriaWebsite/README.md

 npm outdated
 ```

+Circleci/node docker image version must be upgraded too.
+This docker image is used by CircleCI to compile the application.
+Version is specified into .circleci/config.yml.

 ## Build
 Two build processes exists.
 Represented two files in config directory (dev and prod).
 Warn to update this two files if it is necessary to update build process.